jenkinsci/devops-portal-plugin/README.md

     applicationVersion: String,          // Version of application built
     applicationComponent: String,        // Name of application component built
     artifactFileName: String,            // Path to generated artifact
-    artifactFileSizeLimit: Integer = 0   // Optional: put a limit on the artifact file size, causing the build to fail if exceeded
+    artifactFileSizeLimit: int = 0       // Optional: put a limit on the artifact file size, causing the build to fail if exceeded
 )
 ```